 King Street Bridge, Road bridge in Melbourne, Australia

-The bridge opened in April 1961 and underwent significant reconstruction after a span collapsed in July 1962 due to material failures during cold weather.
+The bridge opened in April 1961 but required major reconstruction after a span collapsed in July 1962.
+Material failures during cold weather prompted the rebuilding with enhanced structural design.

 Location: City of Melbourne